anlisha-maharjan/react-native-boilerplate/README.md

 ## About The App
-Zpol for Android & iOS built using React Native has basic Authentication Flow using React Navigation v6.
+Zpol for Android built using React Native includes basic authentication flow using React Navigation v6 and Redux.

 ## Requirements